Property Division in Colorado Divorce

-If you are filing for divorce and would like to protect your future and assets, get in touch with our Colorado divorce attorneys at Jorgensen, Brownell & Pepin, P.C. right away.
+If you are filing for divorce and would like to protect your future and assets, get in touch with our Colorado property division attorneys at Jorgensen, Brownell & Pepin, P.C. right away.
 We can look at the assets you and your spouse share and ensure you get your fair portion.
 We will protect your rights and enable you to make informed decisions.

 What is Marital Property?

 Marital property is any property acquired during a marriage so long as it was not acquired by inheritance or as a gift solely to one spouse.
 Properties that are not considered marital are called separate properties.
 When one spouse’s separate property increases in value during marriage, such increase in value would normally also be considered martial property.
 Separate property for which the title is changed to include both spouses jointly can also become marital.

 How is Property Divided in Colorado?